 Applications for assistance under Council's Financial Hardship Policy should be made on the prescribed form.
 Ratepayers will need to provide evidence to support their claim for financial hardship.

-Enquiries about this policy can be made by contacting the Revenue Team on 5320 5750.
+Enquiries about this policy can be made by contacting the City of Ballarat Customer Service team on 5320 5500

 A copy of an eligible concession card must be presented with the application.

 Visit the Department of Families, Fairness and Housing for more information.